marybadalyan/Mat_Trans_with_Cache_Associativity/README.md

 ## Overview

 ***Cache associativity describes how a CPU cache organizes memory to map main memory addresses to cache locations.
-Implementing naive matrix transposition  that doesnt consider this details of cahce organization slows down the transposition becous of set eviction.
-Implementing  blocked matrix transposition where the block size consideres full fiting into the cache for row major and column  major iteration for the transposed and not transposed matrix
+Implementing a naïve matrix transposition without considering cache organization details slows down the process due to set eviction.
+A blocked matrix transposition, where the block size is chosen to fully fit within the cache, improves performance for both row-major and column-major iterations in the original and transposed matrices.

-I am using  13th gen Intel Core i7-1355U formaly know as Raptor Lake-S processor can look at details of core construction in the [documentation](https://edc.intel.com/content/www/us/en/design/products/platforms/details/raptor-lake-s/13th-generation-core-processor-specification-update/).
-Focusing on ensuring that the block from matrix A (row-major) and the transposed block in matrix B (column-major) fit in the 48 KB, 12-way set-associative L1 data cache without overwriting each other, while accounting for the cache’s associativity and the access patterns.***
+I am using a 13th-gen Intel Core i7-1355U processor, formally known as Raptor Lake-S. By referring to the processor documentation, I am focusing on ensuring that blocks from matrix A (row-major) and the corresponding transposed blocks in matrix B (column-major) fit within the 48 KB, 12-way set-associative L1 data cache.
+This approach prevents them from overwriting each other while accounting for the cache’s associativity and access patterns.***

 ### Step 1: Understand the Cache and Requirements
 - **L1 Data Cache (P-core)**: